jedi453/Cubix_Rube/README.md

     s - Equivalent to S Move ( Rotates the Layer Between F and B 1/4 Turn Clockwise as if Facing the Front Face )

-  To do the Opposite of a Move ( Counter-Clockwise Version, Hold <shift> then do the Move )
+  To do the Opposite of a Move ( Counter-Clockwise Version, Hold [Shift] then do the Move )
-  NOTE: You can also Hold <shift> to do Multiple Counter-Clockwise Turns in a Row
+  NOTE: You can also Hold [shift] to do Multiple Counter-Clockwise Turns in a Row
-    Ex. <shift> + r - Equivalent to R' ( Turns Right Face Counter-Clockwise )
+    Ex. [shift] + r - Equivalent to R' ( Turns Right Face Counter-Clockwise )

-  To Turn 2 Layers ( i.e. the Given Layer and the Closest One Parallel to it ) Hold <ctrl> then do the Move -- This Only Works for u, d, l, r, f and b
+  To Turn 2 Layers ( i.e. the Given Layer and the Closest One Parallel to it ) Hold [ctrl] then do the Move -- This Only Works for u, d, l, r, f and b
-  NOTE: You can Hold <ctrl> to do Multiple 2 Layer Turns in a Row
+  NOTE: You can Hold [ctrl] to do Multiple 2 Layer Turns in a Row
-    Ex. <ctrl> + r - Equivalent to r ( Turns Right Face and Closest Parallel Face Clockwise )
+    Ex. [ctrl] + r - Equivalent to r ( Turns Right Face and Closest Parallel Face Clockwise )

-  To Turn 2 Layers Counter-Clockwise, Hold <ctrl> and <shift> then do the Move This only works for u, d, l, r, f and b
+  To Turn 2 Layers Counter-Clockwise, Hold [ctrl] and [shift] then do the Move This only works for u, d, l, r, f and b

 Enjoy,